ga4gh/vrs/docs/source/appendices/future_plans.rst

   * "PARTIAL" only if the entire reference sequence was assayed, other in-phase Alleles exist, and are NOT reported in this Haplotype.
 This is an assertion of unreported variation.
   * "UNKNOWN" otherwise.
-This value is the default and should be used if neither "COMPLETE" nor "PARTIAL" applies.
+This value is the default and SHOULD be used if neither "COMPLETE" nor "PARTIAL" applies.
 These cases include, but are not limited to, assays that do not fully cover the reference sequence and an unwillingness by the reporter to